BLOGS BY TOPIC

 These columns use DAX formulae to show date-based statistics.

-The course then shows how to use Power View and Power Map (two add-ins within Excel), before showing how to create hierarchies and KPIs in a data model (two small final topics).
+The course then shows to create hierarchies and KPIs in a data model (two small final topics), before giving a brief run-through Power BI Desktop, to show delegates what they've been missing.

 Power BI Desktop

 Our two-day Power BI course has more emphasis on visual reporting and less on using DAX in formulae.
 The course shows near the start how to import data:

 Although both courses show how to import data from different sources, the Desktop Power BI one uses a wider range of examples.